 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 With whom do we share personal data?

 In simple language: We share your personal data only under confidentiality obligations and only to provide you with content and services.
 We may disclose information to legal authorities.
-We use some third-parties.
+We use some third-parties or third-party plugins.

 Currently, our servers are hosted in London, UK, and should this change this policy will be updated accordingly.

 As part of providing the Services our affiliates, we may make use of third-party services.
 Our servers are hosted with Digital Ocean.
 We reserve the right to make use of Google Ads, Facebook Ads, Twitter Ads, Microsoft Ads, AdRoll, and LinkedIn Ads to reach our target audience with relevant ads.
 Where appropriate, we may use the data to track sales and other business goals, all the data is being masked, and the company can’t identify any action from a specific customer or user.